andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 computing a neighbor of `0,1,1,1,3,5,5,6`, we can imagine that the very first `1` moves to be a `2`, resulting in `0,2,1,1,3,5,5,6`.
 However, we're now in un-normalized territory...we have to re-sort it to turn it into `0,1,1,2,3,5,5,6`.
-It's just not something we can directly manipulate with simple rules and still stay in the valid state space without complicated restrictions or rules.
+This encoding isn't something we can directly manipulate in a nice way.

-If you stare at many different sample points, you might start to build an internal model in your head...these points are really all just consecutive runs of 1s, 2s, 3s, etc., at different lengths.
-What if we encoded each higher-dimensional coordinate as "number of each position seen?"
+Because of how everything is always non-decreasing, what if we encoded each higher-dimensional coordinate as "number of each position seen?"
 For example, we can encode `0,1,1,1,3,5,5,6` as `1-3-0-1-0-2-1`: the first slot represents how many 0s we have the second how many 1s, the next how many 2s, the next how many